mono/website/docs/getting-started/mono-basics.md

 }
 ```

-To compile, use mcs with the -pkg option to tell the compiler to pull in the Winforms libraries:
+To compile, use mcs with the -pkg option to tell the compiler to pull in the WinForms libraries:

     mcs hello.cs -pkg:dotnet